UW-MLGEO/MLGEO2024_AObuoypredict/README.md

 4. eda.ipynb

    -This notebook performs some exploratory data analysis on the buoy and weather data to provide insights into trends, correlations, and potential data issues.
+5. vis.py

+   -This script processes buoy trajectory prediction data, generating plots that compare the true and predicted positions for randomly selected buoys.
+It reads CSV files, extracts relevant columns, and creates visual comparisons for up to five buoys.
+The plots are saved in a specified directory.

 ### Data access
 API key file (should go in top level folder):